The following post is the first entry of the The February Project: Love and Marriage, a self-imposed month long writing project on love and marriage.

 A moment that gifted me the eventual courage to roll my shoulders and write these sentences–

 Let my cerebellum soften to oatmeal.
 Let my brain cells explode.
 Let my eyes go blind.
-Because there’s girl with green eyes standing in the blue doorway and she’s not moving.
+Because there’s a girl with green eyes standing in the blue doorway and she’s not moving.
 And she never will.

 And that is what love becomes.
 After all the romance and celestial promises of the initial courtship, love becomes a lifetime of small moments that add up to make something enormous.